SiliconLabs/wisun-br-linux/README.md

     interface)
   - The RF interface

-This is mostly invisible for the end user.
+This is mostly invisible for the end-user.
 However, an attentive user may notice small details:
   - The DODAGID does not match the IP of the Linux interface
   - The origin of RPL frames does not match the IP of the Linux interface
   - The IPv6 hop-limit (formerly known as TTL in IPv4) field is decremented
-  - Direct consequence of the previous item, packet with a hot-limit of 1 are not forwarded to the Wi-SUN network.
+  - Direct consequence of the previous item, packet with a hop-limit of 1 are not forwarded to the Wi-SUN network.
 Typically, to ping a multicast address, you have to enforce the hop-limit:

     ping -t 2 -I tun0 ff03::fc

-  - Multicast link-local frames (typically Router Solicitation and Router Advertisement are not forwarded to the Wi-SUN network (these frames are ignored in the Wi-SUN network anyway)
+  - Multicast link-local frames (typically Router Solicitations and Router Advertisements) are not forwarded to the Wi-SUN network.
+These frames would be ignored in the Wi-SUN network anyway.

 ## I cannot connect to DBus interface

 You have to know there is several DBus instance on your system:
   - One system instance
-  - Each user also have a instance
+  - Each user also have an instance

 By default, `wsbrd` try to use `user` instance and falls back to `system` instance.